alexhholmes/mailchump/README.md

 A shitty newsletter service made with vanilla golang and minimal dependencies;
 using PostgreSQL for storage and Redis for caching.
-Additionally, it is packaged with docker and tested/deployed to Google GCP using Github actions.
+Additionally, it is packaged with docker and tested/deployed to Google GCP using Github Actions.

 _Why use big import when small import work good?_